Middleton-Lab/jnt/README.md

 # jnt #

-An R package to carry out the Johnson-Neyman Technique for ANCOVA.
+An R package to carry out the Johnson-Neyman Technique for ANCOVA data.
+Find areas of non-significant slope differences.

 # References #